chetanhaobijam/GSAP_Tutorial_Project/README.md

 GSAP Tutorial Project from Design Youtube Channel "GSAP Animation Tutorial" Video.

 #### How to apply GSAP on our project
 Copy the gsap js and CSS Rule Plugin js from the GSAP 3 Page and paste them on our html page.
-Write scripts about the animation within a script tag.
+Write scripts about the animation on a script page.

 __How to apply normal animations__
 ````javascript